How to Evaluate a GCC Job Offer Beyond Base Salary

 This clarity prevents regret.
 Most expats don't do this exercise and later realize their total offer was substantially better (or worse) than they initially evaluated.

-Red Flags in Offers
+Red flags in offers

 Watch for: